-- a) Incident Report Forms for reporting conduct that contravenes the RESPECT the GAME are available on the Hockey Edmonton website. - b) An Incident Report may be submitted by any spectator, parent, coach, manager, referee, league official, or rink attendant. - c) An Incident Report must contain: - the name of the offending individual, - the team with which the individual is associated (if applicable), - the names of witnesses (if any), and - a clear statement of the conduct being reported. - d) Incident Reports must be submitted to the EFHL League commissioner.
+- a) Incident Report Forms for reporting conduct that contravenes the RESPECT the GAME are available on the EFHL website. - b) An Incident Report may be submitted by any spectator, parent, coach, manager, referee, league official, or rink attendant for any behaviour that falls outside on-ice infractions assessed by the on-ice officials during game play. - c) An Incident Report must contain: - the name of the offending individual, - the team with which the individual is associated (if applicable), - the names of witnesses (if any), and - a clear statement of the conduct being reported. - d) Incident Reports must be submitted to the EFHL League commissioner.